Makay131/search-bar-pop/README.md

 A simple search bar that extends when clicking to the search icon/button.

 It shrinks back to its original phase when pressing the 'esc' button on the keyboard or when clicking anywhere on the screen.

+## Technologies Used

+HTML & CSS & JavaScript